-The FAB - FAMS Assessment Battery test, is a three-exam aptitude battery consisting of a Logic-Based Reasoning Test, the Written Test, and a Situational Judgement Test.
+The federal air marshal test, or FAMS Assessment Battery test is a three-exam aptitude battery consisting of a Logic-Based Reasoning Test, the Written Test, and an SJT.
+You will be sent an invitation with detailed explanations after filling the online job application.

 The vast majority of scenarios, questions, and statements contained on the exam are job-related.
 English usage and grammar, problem-solving, decision-making, and memory skills are all highlighted on the Federal Air Marshal exam as part of the hiring process.